 Quivira features many public special events annually, in all seasons.
 Some events, like Monarch Mania and Peeps and Pastries, are similar each year, and feature topic-oriented activities.
 Others, such as the Great Migration Rally and the Refuge Week Celebration, often change from year-to-year and offer exciting new ways to explore and experience the Refuge.
 All are family-oriented and most offer opportunities for hands-on activities.
 Check the Events page to find out more.

-Quivira National Wildlife Refuge annually recruits high school students age 15 through 18 for summer employment in the Youth Conservation Corps (YCC).
-Projects may include trail building and repair, improving wildlife habitat, posting boundary signs, invasive plant control, monitoring wildlife, simple construction, office work and general maintenance activities as needed.
-Enrollees will work mostly outdoors and be subject to summer heat and biting insects.
+In past years, Quivira National Wildlife Refuge annually recruited high school students age 15 through 18 for summer employment in the Youth Conservation Corps (YCC).
+Projects included trail building and repair, improving wildlife habitat, posting boundary signs, invasive plant control, monitoring wildlife, simple construction, office work and general maintenance activities.

 Follow Us Online

 The tallest North American bird, and one of the rarest: now numbering about 600 in the world, there were once as few as 16.